jlblancoc/suitesparse-metis-for-windows/SuiteSparse/README.txt

     CXSparse_newfiles
                 Files unique to CXSparse

-    doc         'make' places documentation for each package here
+    share       'make' places documentation for each package here

     GPUQREngine GPU support package for SPQR (not built into MATLAB, however)